Market Grower Grants

 When are applications due?

 At this point, grants are awarded once a year.
-Applications for 2024 grants will open in the fall of 2023.
+Applications for 2025 grants will open in the winter of 2024.
 A selection committee will then review applications.
 The Flagstaff Foodlink Board of Directors votes on final grant decisions after considering the committee recommendations.
-Applicants will be notified by late winter.
+Applicants will be notified by late winter (expected around February).

 How much funding can I request?